Weight Loss Calculator – Calculate a Calorie Deficit to Lose Weight

 How to Calculate Calorie Deficit for Weight Loss

-If your goal is to lose weight, you can calculate your calorie intake based on your total daily energy expenditure and your weight loss goal.
-A safe weight loss target is around 1 – 2 pounds a week.
+If your goal is to lose weight, you can calculate the caloric intake of your new diet based on your total daily energy expenditure and your weight loss goal.
+A safe weight loss target is around 1 to 2 pounds a week.

 Losing excessive weight too fast can result in adverse health effects and decreased metabolism.
 This can be counterproductive and can actually stall weight loss and even promote weight regain after calorie restrictions are lifted.